mdecrevoisier/SIGMA-detection-rules/README.md

 # SIGMA detection rules

 ## Project purpose:
-**SIGMA detection rules** provides a free set of advanced correlation rules to be used for suspicious activity hunting.
+**SIGMA detection rules** provides a free set of >200 advanced correlation rules to be used for suspicious hunting activities.

 ## How to use the rules:
 The SIGMA rules can be used in different ways together with your SIEM: